AmeerD/Old-Site/README.md

 ## About Me

+Hi!
+My name is Ameer, I'm a recent graduate from the University of Waterloo with a Bachelor of Mathematics.

 You can use the [editor on GitHub](https://github.com/AmeerD/AmeerD.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.